quimmedes/MarketPlace/README.md

 This is the Marketplace platform.
 The Platform provides a number of stores.
 Each store has a list of products for sale.

 This repo contains a SpringBoot project which has implemented functionality for stores.
-You will need to implement functionality for products of those stores.
 The project contains two service's interfaces:

 - [StoreService](src/main/java/dev/codescreen/marketplace/service/StoreService.java) - describes methods to manage stores (and it's implementation [InMemoryStoreService](src/main/java/dev/codescreen/marketplace/service/impl/InMemoryStoreService.java))